hcwesson/juris-proctor/README.md

 # juris-proctor
-This is a simple script that leverages GPT-4 to assist with the process of grading legal exams.
-It's ineffecient, context-heavy, and rigid.
-I primarly wrote it for fun with the goal of providing a marginal speed boost to an otherwise tedious task (albeit at a very costly rate - those tokens ain't cheap!)
+This is a simple project that leverages GPT-4 to assist with the process of grading legal exams.
+It's ineffecient, context-heavy, and rigid; I primarly wrote it for fun with the goal of providing a marginal speed boost to an otherwise tedious task (albeit at a very costly rate - those tokens ain't cheap!)

 This was essentially written as a one-and-done project, so I'd be amazed if I can use this again in the future - let alone anyone else.